Jahia/widen-asset-picker/doc/en/contentDefinition.md

 3. `wdenmix:fileProperties` meaning the node inherits properties of the mixin ([+](#wdenmixfileproperties))

 The node type doesn't have specific property.
 All the property comes from supertypes.
-These properties are used by views to display pdf node within an HTML5 view or like a link.

 ### Views
-The module provides a default empty view.
-Feel free to customize it.
+The module provides a default empty view. *Feel free to customize it*.

 \[[< back][README.md]\]